shutaozhenzhen/thetimelineproj/doc/support.rst

 Support
 =======

-Do you need help with timeline?
+Do you need help with Timeline?
 This is where to look.

 The manual
 ----------